janko/rodauth-rails/README.md

 ### Using as a library

-Rodauth offers a `Rodauth.lib` method for configuring Rodauth so that it can be used as a library, instead of routing requests.
+Rodauth offers a `Rodauth.lib` method for configuring Rodauth so that it can be used as a library, instead of routing requests (see [internal_request] feature).
 This gem provides a `Rodauth::Rails.lib` counterpart that does the same but with Rails integration:

 ```rb
 # app/misc/rodauth_main.rb